 You can find also it by searching “Selling The Couch” on any podcast app (eg: Apple Podcasts, Google Podcasts, Spotify etc) or simply saying "Alexa, listen to Selling The Couch" on your Amazon device. =

 LET'S BE FRIENDS:

-Sign up to my weekly email newsletter (trusted by over 7k colleagues)
+💌 Sign up to receive the free online course guide + receive the weekly STC email newsletter (trusted by over 7k colleagues)

 Instagram (I mainly post "behind the scenes" stuff about my life and business)

 WHO'S THIS GUY?

 Hi.
 I'm Melvin.
 I'm a psychologist (PhD), entrepreneur, and online creator living in Philadelphia, PA.

 In 2014, I began to think about how to use the therapy skills we learn in grad school, and in our clinical work into different realms (e.g., podcasting, consulting, online course creation, etc).

 This allows us to serve others on larger scales while diversifying our income beyond 1 to 1 work.